- Define creativity.

 Creativity in Preschoolers

-Preschoolers should have daily opportunities for artistic expression and appreciation through art and music.
-Children experiment and enjoy various forms of dramatic play, music and dance.
+Preschoolers should have daily opportunities for artistic expression and appreciation through art, music and movement.
+Children experiment and enjoy various forms of dramatic play, music, and dance.
 A variety of art media, such as markers, crayons, paints and clay should be available for creative expression and representation of ideas and feelings.
 Just like infants and toddlers, preschoolers benefit from extended periods of time to play and explore.
 Their curiosity can be sparked through authentic investigations or solving problems they encounter in daily life: figuring out how to fix a block structure on the playground, exploring how the closed-circuit video system in the program works, etc. can all be interesting ways children expand their creativity.

 Creativity in School-Age Children

-School-age children should be encouraged to express themselves physically and through ideas and feelings.
-We must help them acquire fundamental concepts and skills in the fine and performing arts through such things as drawing, painting, sculpting, music, drama and dance.
-School-age children enjoy creating and enacting plays; they use their creativity when they make alternative endings to familiar stories or songs.
-They also enjoy figuring out how and why things work.
-They may ask many questions of the adults around them and enjoy tinkering with tools or other objects that can be deconstructed.
+School-age children should be encouraged to express themselves physically and through sharing ideas and feelings.
+We must help them learn concepts and skills in the fine and performing arts through drawing, painting, sculpting, music, drama, and dance.
+School-age children enjoy creating and enacting plays; they use their creativity when they make alternative endings to familiar stories or songs, or come up with their own stories, songs, dances or games.
+They also enjoy figuring out how and why things work, so consider providing opportunities to conduct scientific investigations and experiments.
+They may also ask many questions of the adults around them and enjoy building or tinkering with tools or other objects that can be deconstructed.

 Completing this Course